 Having access to high-speed and reliable broadband is now regarded as essential by many residents and businesses.
-The picture regarding superfast broadband coverage is rapidly improving, nearly 8892% of the county's homes and businesses can now access superfast broadband, up from 42% in 2012, and through the extension of the Better Broadband for Norfolk (BBfN) programme it is aimed to make high-speed broadband available to more than 95% of Norfolk's premises by spring 2020.
+The picture regarding superfast broadband coverage is rapidly improving, 92% of the county's homes and businesses can now access superfast broadband, up from 42% in 201259, and through the extension of the Better Broadband for Norfolk (BBfN) programme it is aimed to make high-speed broadband available to more than 95% of Norfolk's premises by spring 2020.

 The BBfN project was launched in 2012, with the aim of ensuring that by the end of 2015 more than 80% of Norfolk's premises could access superfast broadband (24 Mbps download, also known as Next Generation Access (NGA)).
-A second phase of the project, the Superfast Extension Programme, will help Norfolk reach the national target of 95% of UK homes and businesses by March 2018, which the Government has subsequently brought forward to the end of 2017.

 It is difficult to get accurate maps showing currently available download speeds across Norfolk, as the situation is changing constantly.
-But a map produced by Better Broadband for Norfolk (BBfN) in 2016, and reproduced below, shows the availability of Next Generation Access (NGA) broadband across the county.
+But a map produced by Better Broadband for Norfolk (BBfN) in